niyazovdaulet/Friscora---AI-Financial-App/README.md

 ## For reviewers

-- **Senior iOS:** Expect SwiftUI composition, view models, services, and persistence boundaries suitable for a solo or small-team product codebase — not a tutorial sample.
+- Expect SwiftUI composition, view models, services, and persistence boundaries suitable for a solo or small-team product codebase — not a tutorial sample.
-- **HR / non-technical:** Production-style finance + productivity app; **no AI product** in this codebase; Firebase is used for **specific** sync/auth flows, not as a generic “AI backend.”
+- Production-style finance + productivity app; **no AI product** in this codebase; Firebase is used for **specific** sync/auth flows, not as a generic “AI backend.”

 ## Run locally